ErvinZzz/ErvinZzz.github.io/content/projects/soft_evolution/index.md

 ---

-## CUDA-Accelerated Implicit Encoding and Neural Evolution
+## Implicit Encoding and Neural Evolution

 A Multi-Layer Perceptron (MLP) is utilized to implicitly encode the soft robot morphology and control.